 This project seeks to improve natural habitats for flora and wildlife, and we are working closely with agencies including London Wildlife Trust, the Environment Agency, Zoological Society of London, Thames Estuary Partnership, the Bat Conservation Trust, and London Biodiversity Forum.

 Reducing light pollution

 By removing existing excessive fittings and using more subtle LEDs, the project will enhance the architectural beauty of the bridges and provide a better environment for wildlife.

 Leo Villareal’s lighting concept is a subtle kinetic artwork programmed using computer software to be very site specific to each bridge.
 The artwork will be digitally controlled, there will be opportunities to dim it at certain times – for example, to respond to spawning, shoaling and migration.
 These key moments can also be promoted to the public, making the invisible life of the Thames visible.

 Using the latest LED technology, the project has the potential to reduce existing energy consumption by as much as 50%.
 Longer lasting technologies will ensure the reduction of maintenance costs.

 The project is exploring opportunities to use off-site renewable energy and emerging green technologies.

 Data and evidence gathering

-Luminance and wildlife surveys of the Thames area between Tower and Albert Bridges, together with constant monitoring and assessment of the installation and its environs, will contribute to London’s growing understanding of its environment.
+Our pioneering luminance and wildlife surveys of the Thames area between Tower and Albert Bridges, together with constant monitoring and assessment of the installation and its environs, will contribute to London’s growing understanding of its river environment.